Tihuatlán

 Tihuatlán is a city and its surrounding municipality located in the north of the Mexican state of Veracruz, about 316 km from the state capital Xalapa.
 The municipality has a surface of 828.29 km2.
-The municipality has a population of 92,726 inhabitants as 2020, however, only 16 % resides in the municipal seat.
+The municipality reported a population of 92,726 inhabitants in the 2020 INEGI census; however, only 16% reside in the municipal seat.

 Name

-The name comes from the Nahuatl language cihua-tlan, which means "place of women".
+The name comes from the Nahuatl cihua-tlan, which means "place of women".

 Geography

 Tihuatlán is delimited to the north by the municipalities of Temapache and Tuxpan, to the east by Papantla, Poza Rica and Cazones de Herrera, to the south by Coatzintla, and to the south-west by the state of Puebla.
 It is watered by the rivers Cazones and Tontepec, which end in the Gulf of Mexico.

 The weather in Tihuatlán is warm and wet all year with rains in summer and autumn.

+Culturally, Tihuatlán belongs to the Huasteca veracruzana region.

 Agriculture

-It primarily produces maize, beans, green chile and oranges.
+The municipality primarily produces maize, beans, green chile and oranges.

 Celebrations

-In Tihuatlán, in October takes place the celebration in honor of Saint Francis of Assisi, Patron of the town, and in December takes place the celebration in honor to the Virgin of Guadalupe.
+In October, a celebration takes place in honor of Saint Francis of Assisi, the patron saint of the town, and in December a celebration in honor of the Virgin of Guadalupe is held.